Single Person Child Carer Credit

-The child must live with the secondary claimant for at least 100 days in the year.
+The secondary claimant does not need to have legal custody of the qualifying child but must prove that the child lives with them for at least 100 days in the year.
 For the purpose of this limit a day can include the greater part of a day.
 So, for example, if a child stays with the secondary claimant from Saturday morning until Sunday evening, this can be counted as 2 days.

 A qualifying child is a child:

 - Who is born in the tax year, or